sam-almighty/Activity-Tracker-with-LogDNA/manage_eu_acc.md

 {:important: .important}
 {:note: .note}

-# Managing events for an EU-managed account
+# Managing events for an EU-supported account
 {: #manage_eu_acc}

 Across every industry, organizations require tighter controls and visibility into where their data is stored and processed in the {{site.data.keyword.cloud_notm}}.
-If you are looking for guidance on how to monitor activity in an EU-managed account, check out this topic.
+To manage events that are generated in your **EU-supported account** by using the {{site.data.keyword.at_full_notm}} service, consider the following information:
 {:shortdesc}

-To manage events that are generated in your **EU-managed account** by using the {{site.data.keyword.at_full_notm}} service, consider the following information:
 * You must provision 1 {{site.data.keyword.at_full_notm}} instance in the `EU-DE (Frankfurt)` location.
 (You can only have 1 instance per region.)
 * [You must enable your account to be EU Supported](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-manage_eu_acc#manage_eu_acc_step1), so support is handled by team members in the European Union.
 * To monitor activity from {{site.data.keyword.cloud_notm}} services and Cloud Foundry (CF) resources, you must provision these resources in the Frankfurt location.